On Falling: Production

 The film is a British-Portuguese co-production by Sixteen Films and Bro Cinema, and it had support from BFI, BBC Film, Screen Scotland and ICA.
 It was the feature film debut for Carreira, previously known for her shorts The Shift and Red Hill.

 Release

 On Falling had its world premiere at the 2024 Toronto International Film Festival as part of its Discovery programme.
 It was presented at the 72nd San Sebastián International Film Festival on 24 September 2024, in competition for the Golden Shell; Carreira took the award for Best Director (ex-aequo) at the festival.
 It featured in the First Feature Competition of the 2024 BFI London Film Festival. where it was awarded the Sutherland prize for Best First Feature.

 Conic acquired UK and Ireland distribution rights, and released it theatrically on 7 March 2025.
+It opened in Portuguese theatres on 27 March 2025.
 It also landed a distributor in the Benelux (Vedette), former Yugoslavia (MCF), Greece (Cinobo), Middle East (Teleview), Spain (Vértigo, which scheduled a 19 September 2025 theatrical release date), and Switzerland (Frenetic).